openstack-archive/openstack-chef-repo/README.md

 - Split out the `multi-neutron-network-node` cluster also so the network node is it's own machine
 - Support for swift multi node test
 - Easier debugging.
 Maybe a script to pull the logs from the controller.
-- More automated verification testing.
-Tie into some amount of [tempest](https://github.com/openstack/tempest) or [refstack](https://wiki.openstack.org/wiki/RefStack)? for basic cluster testing.

 # License #